reahl/reahl/reahl-doc/doc/tutorial/dependencyinjection.rst

 As explained at the beginning of this section, the `reahl-web` component needs a number of classes that are provided by a different component.
-The Elixir-based implementation of these classes live in the `reahl-web-declarative` component which in turn is written using the `reahl-domain` component.
+The Declarative-based implementation of these classes live in the `reahl-web-declarative` component which in turn is written using the `reahl-domain` component.
 Diagramatically this is the scenario: